WebAssembly/threads/proposals/threads/Overview.md

 ## New Sign-extending Operators

 All atomic RMW operators are zero-extending.
-To support sign-extending, four new sign-extension operators are added:
+To support sign-extending, five new sign-extension operators are added:

   * `i32.extend8_s`: extend a signed 8-bit integer to a 32-bit integer
   * `i32.extend16_s`: extend a signed 16-bit integer to a 32-bit integer
   * `i64.extend8_s`: extend a signed 8-bit integer to a 64-bit integer
   * `i64.extend16_s`: extend a signed 16-bit integer to a 64-bit integer
-  * `i64.extend32_s`: extend a signed 16-bit integer to a 64-bit integer
+  * `i64.extend32_s`: extend a signed 32-bit integer to a 64-bit integer

 Note that `i64.extend32_s` was not originally included when this proposal was discussed in the May 2017 CG meeting.
 The reason given was that